Unbalanced Optimal Transport and Maximum Mean Discrepancies: Interconnections and Rapid Evaluation: Summary

-The fast summation technique, based on NFFT, significantly reduces the arithmetic operations of regularized UOT and MMDs with machine accuracy, see Table~\ref{tab:summary}.
-All our numerical experiments demonstrate the efficiency and robustness of the algorithms proposed.
+Introducing a fast summation technique based on NFFT, our approach enables fast matrix-vector operations, significantly accelerating the implementation of regularized UOT and MMDs while ensuring computational stability, see Table~\ref{tab:summary}.
+Diverse kernel options, including inverse multiquadratic and energy kernels, are presented.

-We believe that our contributions presented in the paper will provide access to further theoretical extensions, and large-scale dataset applications.
+We again emphasize that these inequalities along with fast computation significantly enhance both the theoretical and computational frameworks, enabling effective management of disparities between probability and non-nonnegative (unbalanced) measures.

+Furthermore, we showcase numerical illustrations of our method, validating its robustness, stability, and properties outlined in theoretical results.
+These numerical demonstrations provide empirical evidence, further substantiating the efficacy of our proposals.